openshift/hypershift/docs/content/how-to/kubevirt/configuring-storage.md

    proper mapping is configured before attempting to create a snapshot in the guest cluster.

+## KubeVirt CSI Storage Security and Isolation

+While KubeVirt CSI is extending storage capabilities of the underlying infrastructure cluster to guest HCP clusters, the csi driver is doing so in a controlled way.
+This ensures each guest cluster's storage is both isolated from other guest clusters, and that the guest cluster can't access arbitrary storage volumes on the infrastructure cluster that are not associated with the guest cluster.

+This isolation is achieved through a depth of security enforcements

+1. Direct API access to the infrastructure cluster is never given directly to the HCP guest cluster worker nodes.
+This means the guest cluster does not have a means to provision storage on the infrastructure cluster except through the controlled KubeVirt CSI interface.
+2. The KubeVirt CSI cluster controller runs in a pod in the HCP namespace, and is not accessible from within the guest cluster.
+This component ensures PVCs on the infrastructure cluster can only be passed into the guest cluster if those PVCs are associated with the guest cluster.
+3. By default, the RBAC provided to the KubeVirt CSI cluster controller limits PVC access only to the HCP namespace.
+This prevents the possibility of cross namespace storage access by any KubeVirt CSI component.

+These security enforcements ensure safe and isolated multitenant access to shared infrastructure storage classes are possible for multiple HCP KubeVirt guest clusters.

 ## KubeVirt VM Root Volume Configuration

 The storage class used to host the KubeVirt Virtual Machine root volumes can be